martha-thomae/GuatC1/08_Pierre-Colin_Mass/comments.md

 - One in Tenor, **rearticulation**
 - One in Superius, **?**

+**CONSULT: Antepenultimate measure sounds wrong!
+Again with the Eb happening**

 ## Credo
 ### Section 1 (Patrem omnipotentem & Et incarnatus)